Smooth optimization using global and local low-rank regularizers: Introduction

 In addition, we generalize our theoretical framework by considering a weighted version of the proposed regularizers, that we call \textit{weighted Huber-based low-rank regularizers}.
 Specifically, we study regularizers of the form: \be \rpotc(\X) \defequ \sum_{k=1}^r w_k\pot(\sig_k(\X)), \ee{e,reg_weight} where $\w =[w_1, \ldots , w_r]^T$ corresponds to a nonzero vector of nonnegative weights, and $(\cdot)^T$ denotes the transpose operation.
 To properly impose low-rank models, \rpotw should penalize more small singular values than large singular values, as the former are usually associated with noise in real applications.
 This property suggests that the weights should be nondecreasing, \ie, $0\leq w_1\leq w_2\leq \ldots\leq w_r$.
 However, we show that under this setting \rpotw is non-convex, which is relevant from an optimization perspective.
 A similar analysis was provided by Chen et al. in \cite{chen2013reduced} for the adaptive nuclear norm; we extend their results to the family of weighted Huber-based low-rank regularizers.
 Interestingly, if \pot is selected as the hyperbola function, the regularizer in \eref{e,reg_weight} can be interpreted as a smooth version of the adaptive nuclear norm \cite{chen2013reduced}.
-One relevant case where the weights are nondecreasing is when the first $K$ entries of $\w$ are equal to zero and the remaining entries are equal to one.
-If $K$ is a good approximation of the true rank, then \rpotw would promote low-rank characteristics by penalizing only the tail singular values without affecting the first $K$ singular values.
-We call this version of the weighted regularizer a \textit{tail Huber-based low-rank regularizer}.
-As an example, if \pot is selected as the hyperbola function, this tail regularizer can be interpreted as a smooth version of the regularizer used in \cite{oh2016partial,cavazos2025alpcah} for robust PCA applications, which corresponds to the sum of the tail singular values.
-Analogously, if \pot is selected as the parabola function, \ie, $\pot(t) = t^2$, this tail regularizer matches the regularizer proposed in \cite{haldar:14:lrm}, which has been extensively used in MRI reconstruction applications \cite{haldar2016p, kim2017loraks,lobos2018navigator,bilgic2018improving} and also used in computed tomography (CT) restoration \cite{lobos:21:aas}.
 Analogously to the analysis we provide for \rpot, we study the convexity and differentiability of \rpotc and the Lipschitz continuity of its gradient.
 We show that the proposed optimization framework can be extended such that \rpotc can be used instead of \rpot.